-This piece was born out of a silly 5-minute school assignment, based on my life at 20, when I was suddenly diagnosed with a fatal brain aneurism (aka 'Annie').
+This piece was born out of a silly 5-minute school assignment, based on my life at 20, when I was suddenly diagnosed with a fatal brain aneurysm (aka 'Annie').

-It is currently in development as a television series and, finally, returning to it's original form as a one-woman stage play.
+It's now being developed as a series and, finally, returning to its original form as one-woman play.

 Inquire for further details.

 TOP 20 TELEVISION PILOTS, October 2021

 BEST NEW SERIES IN DEVELOPMENT

 BEST NEW COMEDY SERIES